Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 A border collie

-As I have said, they have two coats.
-The undercoat is thick, soft, and insulating.
-You can expect Miniature Border Collies to shed all year, although spring and fall are the worst times.
+As I have said they have two coats.
+The undercoat is thick, soft and insulating.
+You can expect Miniature Border Collies to shed all year long although spring and fall are the worst times.

 Perhaps you are wondering why their coats shed so much.
 The fact is that the coat needs to stay warm as they are out in all elements.
 Shedding helps to keep their coats replenished and effective.

-When your Miniature Border Collies are shedding in spring and fall, you will need to keep your vacuum cleaner handy!
+During spring and fall when your Miniature Border Collies are shedding you will need to keep your vacuum cleaner handy!

-During this time, it is best to brush your dogs daily.
+During this time, it is best to brush your dogs on a daily basis.
 It is also a good idea to rake the undercoat.
 Doing these things will help to keep shedding under control.

-This is because longhaired Collies often catch shedding in their fur.
-Because of this, it is important to brush them regularly.
+This is because the longhaired Collies often catch the shedding in their fur.
+Because of this, it is important to keep brushing them on a regular basis.

 If someone in your family suffers from allergies, grooming should help although don’t groom them in the same room.
 You are best doing a complete undercoat rake on a daily basis, followed by a good brushing.

-Secondly, you can examine your dogs to see if everything is alright.
+Secondly, you will be able to examine your dogs to see if everything is alright.

-While grooming, check the eyes, ears, teeth, nose, paws, nails, skin, and fur.
-It is much better to discover a problem earlier rather than later.
+Check the eyes, ears, teeth, nose, paws, nails, skin and fur while you are grooming.
+It is much better if you discover a problem earlier than later.

-Well, first, you should use a detangling spray.
-This helps to stop their hair from breaking when you are brushing.
+Well, first you should use a detangling spray.
+This helps to stop their hair breaking when you are brushing.
 It is particularly useful when your dogs have been rolling about in the mud.

-The next step is to brush the undercoat using a rake to remove all the dead hair and debris.
-Doing this also helps stimulate circulation underneath the skin, redistributing skin oils.
+The next step is to brush the undercoat using a rake to get out all the dead hair and debris.
+Doing this also helps to stimulate circulation underneath the skin so redistributing skin oils.

-The last step is to brush the topcoat with a bristle, which should make the coat shine.
+The last step is to brush the topcoat with a bristle brush which should make the coat shine.

-Miniature Border Collies should also have their nails clipped occasionally to keep them strong.
+Miniature Border Collies should also have their nails clipped from time to time to keep them strong.
 If you are uncomfortable doing this yourself, take them to a groomer.

 Miniature Border Collies – How Easy?